wikimedia/eventgate/README.md

-# EventGate - HTTP JSONSchema event validation and production to Kafka
+# EventGate

-EventGate takes in JSON events via HTTP POST, validates and then produces them.
+EventGate takes in JSON events via HTTP POST, validates and then produces them to a pluggable destination (usually to Kafka).
+Valid events pass through the gate, invalid ones do not.

 Throughout this code, an 'event' is meant to refer to a parsed JSON object with a strict JSONSchema, and a 'schema' refers to an instance of a JSONSchema for